jwharm/java-gi/README.md

 ### Portability

 The published bindings are cross-platform: You can use the same jar on all supported operating systems (64-bit Linux, Windows and MacOS) provided that the native libraries are installed.
 Platform-specific types and methods (like `Gtk.PrintUnixDialog`) check the operating system at runtime and throw an `UnsupportedPlatformException` when necessary.

-## Generate bindings

-Java-GI offers a command-line utility to generate bindings for any library that supports GObject-Introspection.
-It is documented [here](https://jwharm.github.io/java-gi/generate/).

 ## Known issues